The First National Bank Of Charleston

 Original Series $20 National Bank Note

-The First National Bank Of Charleston also printed 3,540 sheets of $5 series of 1875 national bank notes.
-Hundreds of banks had sheet outputs between 2,500 and 5,000.
-That is pretty typical for a medium sized national bank in the 1870s.
+The First National Bank Of Charleston also printed 485 sheets of $5 series of 1875 national bank notes.
+It is rare to see a sheet output of under 1,000 like this.
+However, it did happen for some very scarce issuers.
 Series of 1875 $5 bills are some of the most commonly encountered bank notes from the first charter series.
 Only the original series $1 bill is more available.
 Some banks exclusively issued five dollar bills.
 So if you want an example from one of those banks then you don’t have many options.
 These notes have a rounded red seal and red serial numbers.
 They also all have a red charter number.

 Series of 1875 $5 National Bank Note

-The First National Bank Of Charleston also printed 1,834 sheets of $10 series of 1875 national bank notes.
-Any time you see a print range between 1,000 and 2,500 you can assume that the bank was small and that their notes could be fairly scarce.
+The First National Bank Of Charleston also printed 98 sheets of $10 series of 1875 national bank notes.
+It is rare to see a sheet output of under 1,000 like this.
+However, it did happen for some very scarce issuers.
 The two vignettes seen on 1875 $10 bank notes are “Franklin and Electricity” and “America Seizing Lightning”.
 These notes occasionally confuse novices because the year 1752 is printed on them.
 That is when Benjamin Franklin discovered electricity.
 It has nothing to do with when these bank notes were issued.
 The back of each $10 bill has “DeSoto Discovering the Mississippi.”

 Series of 1875 $10 National Bank Note